top of page

 Hands typing on a keyboard in a dim room.
 Monitor shows code and a dialog box.
 Circuit patterns on screen, with a lamp nearby.

-Reset Network Settings
+Overview | Reset Windows Network Settings

 When your internet slows down or fails to connect, it’s often due to corrupted network configurations.
-Resetting your network settings can resolve most connectivity issues, and Windows offers two easy methods to do this—via Command Prompt (CMD) and the Graphical User Interface (GUI).
+Resetting your network settings can resolve most connectivity issues, and Windows offers two easy methods to do this, via Command Prompt (CMD) and the Graphical User Interface (GUI).

 In this guide, we’ll walk you through both methods step-by-step, ensuring a smooth and safe reset without losing essential data.